AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 How to Save on Car Insurance in New Jersey

-With the high cost of car insurance in New Jersey, you’ll want to find ways to lower your premium.
+Finding affordable coverage in New Jersey requires a mix of smart shopping and policy adjustments.
 Keep in mind that you’ll want to weigh cost as well as your coverage needs and companies’ customer service records to find the best New Jersey auto insurance for you.

 • Increase your deductibles.
 The higher your deductible is, the lower your premium will be.
 Generally a $1,000 deductible strikes a good balance, but ensure you can comfortably afford the deductible in the event of an accident.